 Creative Discovery Museum For Kids

 The Creative Discovery Museum for children is consistently ranked among the top 20 children’s museums in the U.S. and it is easy to see why.
-I have brought my kids before and they can spend an entire day there and be busy the entire time checking out new things.
+I have brought my kids to this children’s museum before and they can spend an entire day there.
+Furthermore, they can be busy the entire time checking out new things.
 The Creative Discovery Museum has a little bit of everything and offers kids exposure to science, art, and music in fun, interactive ways.
 My kids discovered two new things we didn’t get see before, the roof top exhibit with huge machines that kids can operate and learn principles of physics and a Human Plus: Real Lives + Real Engineering exhibit that exposure kids to how technology can restore and extend human abilities.

 Tennessee Valley Railroad Museum